jonasherfort/simple-modern-uv/README.md

 which is the output of this template.

 Go there and hit the "Use this template" button.
-Once you have the code, search for **`_changeme_`** for all field names like project name, author, etc. You may also want to change the license/copyright.
+Once you have the code, search for **`changeme`** for all field names like project name, author, etc. You may also want to change the license/copyright.

 ### Option 2: Use Copier

 This template uses [copier](https://github.com/copier-org/copier), which seems like the best tool nowadays for project templates.
-Using copier is the recommended approach since it then lets you instantiate the template variables, but it requires a few more commands.
+Using copier is the recommended approach since it then lets you instantiate the template variables and makes future updates possible.

-> [!NOTE]
->
-> Copier has the cool feature to [update your project
-> template](#updating-your-project-template) as this template improves in the future.
+But it requires a few more commands.

 To create a new project repo with `copier`: